 LADY IN RED

-The sparkle of precious gemstone, birthstones, and expensive metals inspire some great names for boats as they give a sense of luxury and strength.
+The sparkle of precious gemstones, birthstones, and expensive metals inspire some great names for boats as they give a sense of luxury and strength.

 You could think of a gemstone in the colour of your hull.
 Green boat?
 Call it EMERALD.
 Or you could pick the birthstone that is associated with your own birthday or with the day your boat will be launched.